shacklettbp/madrona_mjx/docs/WALKTHROUGH.md

 # Madrona MJX Code Walkthrough

-## Overview

-Madrona MJX provides a bridge between the MJX simulator and Madrona's batch renderer.
-Concretely, this means that the Python libraries that Madrona MJX provides can take your MJX state and produce rendered outputs for them.
-This is intended for vision-based training use cases.

-The renderer features that are currently supported are the following:
-- The ability to render images in a batched fashion, meaning that it can render thousands of images at the same time at high throughput.
-- Simple lighting with shadows (configurable).
-- Both directional and spotlights which can move.
-- Variable number of cameras per world.

 This walkthrough will guide you through the key components and structure of this project.

 Madrona utilizes a GPU-based entity-component-system (ECS) where environment state is stored in a unique pattern in contiguous GPU memory.
 This state-of-the-art GPU memory structure allows for high throughput rendering through efficient data access by the Madrona Batch Renderer.